Spring forward on the Isle – 7 ways to see in the new season

 We’ve got a spring in our step, and no doubt you have too, so here’s how you can welcome in the new season in Margate, Broadstairs and Ramsgate

 Spring into action

-Fresh sea air, clear blue skies, the sun on our face… there’s nothing like being outdoors after the short winter days.
-Shake off hibernation mode with a stroll or cycle along our 32 miles (51.4km) of stunning sandy beaches boasting infinite views out to sea, chalk cliffs and pretty rural villages, via the circular Viking Coastal Trail.
-Get the heart pumping with a run along the seafronts at Margate, Broadstairs or Ramsgate, go for a hole in one at our many golf courses in Westgate and Birchington, North Foreland, St Augustine’s, Stonelees and Manston, or make it a family adventure at Lillyputt’s, Rascal Bay, Quex or Strokes’ and Lost Island mini golf.
+Fresh sea air, clear blue skies, the sun on your face… there’s nothing like being outdoors after the short winter days.
+Shake off hibernation mode with a stroll or cycle along the 32 miles (51.4km) of stunning sandy beaches boasting infinite views out to sea, chalk cliffs and pretty rural villages, via the circular Viking Coastal Trail.
+Get the heart pumping with a run along the seafronts at Margate, Broadstairs or Ramsgate, go for a hole in one at our many golf courses not just of the green kind with family adventures to be had at Lillyputt’s, Rascal Bay, Quex, Strokes and Lost Island mini golf (indoor).